Nikolai Tikhonov: Later life and death

 After his forced resignation from active politics in 1989, Tikhonov wrote a letter to Mikhail Gorbachev which stated that he regretted supporting his election to the General Secretaryship.
 This view was strengthened when the Communist Party was banned in the Soviet Union.
 After his retirement, he lived the rest of his life in seclusion at his dacha.
 As one of his friends noted, he lived as "a hermit" and never showed himself in public and that his later life was very difficult as he had no children and because his wife had died.
 Prior to the dissolution of the Soviet Union Tikhonov worked as a State Advisor to the Supreme Soviet.
 Tikhonov died on 1 June 1997 and was buried at the Novodevichy Cemetery.
 Shortly before his death, he wrote a letter addressed to Yeltsin: "I ask you to bury me at public expense, since I have no financial savings."

+As he received a three-room apartment when he was deputy chairman, he lived in it with his wife until his death.
+They had no children, and they lived very modestly.
+As a former prime minister, he was left with a dacha, private security, and a personal pension.
+Tikhonov did not have any savings.
+When he worked in the government, he and his wife spent all their money on the purchase of buses, which they donated to pioneer camps and schools.
+After the liquidation of the USSR, the personal pension was canceled, and Tikhonov received a regular old-age pension.
+And the guys from the security were buying him fruits from their own salaries.

 According to Time magazine, Tikhonov was a "tried and tested yes man" who had very little experience in foreign and defence policy when he took over the Premiership from Alexei Kosygin.
 This view is dubious, and not shared by Brezhnev - who referred to Tikhonov as his 'Greatest Critic'.
 A bust dedicated to Tikhonov was erected in Kharkiv, his birthplace, but was dismantled following the Russian invasion of Ukraine.
 Tikhonov, when compared to other Soviet premiers, has made little impact on post-Soviet culture and his legacy is remembered by few today.
 During his lifetime Tikhonov received several awards; he was awarded the Order of Lenin nine times, the Order of the Red Banner of Labour twice, one Red Star, two Stalin Prizes and several medals and foreign awards.